-The magnitude of the econometric difficulties associated with early wage-risk studies is documented by Black et al. (2003) and by Black and Kniesner (2003).
-At the request of U.S. EPA, Black et al. estimated hedonic wage equations using 10 combinations of worker and risk datasets that are commonly used in hedonic wage studies.
-Four specifications of equation (1) were estimated for each dataset: (a) a basic set of covariates (model 1); (b) the basic set with state dummies (model 2); (c) model 2 with occupation or industry dummies (model 3); and (d) model 2 with both occupation and industry dummies.
-The authors found the estimated coefficient on fatal risk varied widely; it was positive and significantly different from zero in only 16 (of 40) cases for men and 14 (of 40) for women.
+The magnitude of the econometric difficulties associated with early wage-risk studies is documented by Black et al. (2003) and by Black & Kniesner (2003).
+At the request of U.S. EPA, Black et al. estimated hedonic wage equations using 10 combinations of worker and risk data sets that are commonly used in hedonic wage studies.
+Four specifications of Equation 1 were estimated for each data set: (a) a basic set of covariates (model 1), (b) the basic set with state dummies (model 2), (c) model 2 with occupation or industry dummies (model 3), and (d) model 2 with both occupation and industry dummies.
+The authors find that the estimated coefficient on fatal risk varies widely; it is positive and significantly different from zero in only 16 (of 40) cases for men and in 14 (of 40) cases for women.
 They attribute the instability of estimated VSLs to errors in measuring fatal job risk, which may be correlated with worker attributes, and to collinearity between the risk measure and occupation and industry dummies.
-The authors concluded, "Collectively, these findings lead us to have severe doubts about the usefulness of existing estimates to guide public policy."
+The authors conclude, "Collectively, these findings lead us to have severe doubts about the usefulness of existing estimates to guide public policy."